branko-lazarevic/esysunhome/docs/index.md

 ## Dashboard

-In case you're interested in the components that make up my dashboard, i have a few HACS cards -> apexcharts card, card-mod.. here is the yaml:
+In case you're interested in the components that make up my dashboard.. here is the yaml:

+> The custom integrations / cards used:
+>
+> *   Mushroom
+> *   apexcharts-card
+> *   card-mod
+> *   Power Flow Card Plus
+> *   Solcast PV Forecast
+>

 ```yml
 {% raw %}